digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-09-03-august-2021-roundup.md

   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/09/Email_headers_highres-06-1024x342.png" alt="" class="wp-image-7275" width="384" height="128" srcset="/wp-content/uploads/2020/09/Email_headers_highres-06-1024x342.png 1024w, /wp-content/uploads/2020/09/Email_headers_highres-06-300x100.png 300w, /wp-content/uploads/2020/09/Email_headers_highres-06-768x257.png 768w, /wp-content/uploads/2020/09/Email_headers_highres-06.png 1250w" sizes="(max-width: 384px) 100vw, 384px" /></figure>
 </div>

-#### **Don’t miss out—mark these upcoming events in your calendar!**
+#### **Don't miss out—mark these upcoming events in your calendar!**

   * You can now register for IMAGINE, the second of our four-part event series as part of our community-based research project to <a href="https://u1584542.ct.sendgrid.net/ss/c/atcYNHk4Eh2YdGnwBh-YDG6Q37n30dkALhgPTSkfC_Wo5Ky2O2GFJxmiJmR0Z0czevVFM_AI-KfW88V9rwa3mGFw3esKKa8164dE2usfOJi5PmiVePPp9Ur1nwUB8MZo68_csXSq6FzxG2zfJId0vnE2Rjc9OKKexn37XuCm-GcgDSm3mqKoNveRGB2RjH1nmxNGXW7QtYwYW8TmGRMSJOvZhDUED_MjCVk6cvDF0ULq4IXOR5vVhyHo8fDrjQGXKjCzN0KdHzwO0s-cevh63azOoLe7c331P9yM7UfReeAyeW-Mrx03nvBukeXjtC7CeWiYQwE11PNqJk3pVGUAwnh3t_OZn5m4VYPvbdVfNj8/3f0/-G5JWxrdS-6z9_t_yxYdKQ/h25/eh1GOuw8aKxJpvBcgbBEhvl42ysdUY4PZADK6UCPBZs" target="_blank" rel="noreferrer noopener">Rebalance the Internet Economy</a>.
 We will be delving into the relationship between writers, poets, bloggers, wordsmiths, and digital platforms.
-It’s on September 30, you can [learn more and register here][26]!
+It's on September 30, you can [learn more and register here][26]!
   * Our friends at Melbourne Activist Legal Support are running an intro to digital security workshop.
 Get the basics down in just 30 minutes on 5 September, 2pm AEST.
 [Register here][27].
-  * We’re thrilled to see not one, but two, Digital Rights Watch faces in the PyCon AU lineup this year.
+  * We're thrilled to see not one, but two, Digital Rights Watch faces in the PyCon AU lineup this year.
 [Get yourself a ticket][28] for 10-12 September, to hear Sam get nerdy about privacy, and from Lilly on how to banish unwanted <s>vampires</s> Javascript from your web app.
-Plus, there’s loads of other great speakers in the lineup, [which you can check out here][29].
+Plus, there's loads of other great speakers in the lineup, [which you can check out here][29].
   * The City of Melbourne is hosting a panel on the digital literacy gap on September 15, 12:30pm AEST, featuring our Program Lead, Sam Floreani.
 You can watch online for free, [register and more info here.][30]
-  * Don’t forget to register for fortnightly Tech Talks to keep you up to date on all the latest tech, law and human rights news.
-You can [register][31] for the next one (September 10) or watch back the ones you’ve missed [here][32].
+  * Don't forget to register for fortnightly Tech Talks to keep you up to date on all the latest tech, law and human rights news.
+You can [register][31] for the next one (September 10) or watch back the ones you've missed [here][32].
   * The Digital Media Research Centre at QUT is hosting a seminar on September 24, on conceptualising, identifying, and assessing harm on digital platforms.
 We are anticipating a thought provoking conversation!
 [Details here.][33]

 <div class="wp-block-image">